GitSmart86/mytube/README.md

 2. Obtain a YouTube video or playlist url of your choice, and then edit 'backend/test.py' according to the format list below.

-3. run the test file by optionally entering the command <code>test</code>.
+3. run the test file by entering the command <code>test</code>.

+4. Note: before running the program, make sure to re-open your terminal inside the cloned 'mytube' directory.

 <br/><br/>